Plans Change

 Moving into our downsized home

-We slept in our camper for the first week.
+We slept in our camper the first week.

-Through our blog, we will share our stories of coming to terms with the size of our home and the various things we did to expand our space.
+Through our blog, we will share our stories of coming to terms with the size of our home and the things we did to improve and expand our space.

-We had done remodeling in previous homes, but nothing this extensive.
-We have been here almost a year, and we are not done yet!
-Still downsizing the stuff, making improvements and growing closer.
+We have done remodeling in previous homes, but nothing this extensive.
+After almost a year in our downsized home, we are still downsizing the stuff, making improvements, and growing closer.

 If you enjoyed this post, please share it.
 To receive an email when the next post is ready, complete the Subscribe section below.